-On a national and global level, Florida and particularly the South Florida market has been among the strongest, with continually solid returns and safety for the capital of international & domestic investors.
-US News & World Report currently ranks Florida #8 in fiscal stability and #10 with its economy nationwide.
+On a national and global level, Florida and particularly the South Florida CRE markets has been among the strongest globally, with continually solid returns and safety for the capital of international & domestic investors.
+US News & World Report currently ranks Florida #8 in fiscal stability and #8 with its economy nationwide.

 South Florida commercial real estate leads the way in the wake of the COVID-19 pandemic within the state.
 It’s supported by consistently strong population growth, tax-friendly laws, continual return of visitors worldwide, and innovative development projects.